antimof/UxPlay/README.md

    Ubuntu 21.10 for Raspberry Pi 4B).

 **-as _audiosink_** chooses the GStreamer audiosink, instead of letting autoaudiosink pick it for you.
-Some audiosink choices are:  pulsesink, alsasink, osssink, oss4sink, and osxaudiosink (for macOS).
+Some audiosink choices are:  pulsesink, alsasink, pipewiresink, osssink, oss4sink, jackaudiosink, a2dpsink, and osxaudiosink (for macOS).
 Using quotes "..." might allow some parameters to be included with the audiosink name.
    (Some choices of audiosink might not work on your system.)